 Father: Gheorghe Hagi

-Ianis Hagi started his career at Romanian side FC Viitorul — managed (and owned) by father Gheorghe Hagi — before joining Genk in 2019, with a short spell at Fiorentina in between.
+Ianis Hagi started his career at Romanian side Farul Constanta — managed (and owned) by father Gheorghe Hagi — before joining Genk in 2019, with a short spell at Fiorentina in between.

-Now on loan at Rangers, Hagi scored his first goal for the Glasgow giants recently but is no secret to fans of British football having terrorised the England Under-21 defence in a surprise 4-2 victory in the summer.
+Sent on loan to Rangers, Hagi scored three goals for the Glasgow club but is no secret to fans of British football having terrorised the England Under-21 defence in a surprise 4-2 victory for Romania in the summer of 2019.
+Hagi went on to make the move to Scotland permanent at the end of the 2019/20 campaign, winning the Premiership the next season.

 A Romanian legend before going into management, Hagi senior had spells with both Real Madrid and Barcelona, while winning numerous league titles at Galatasaray and Steaua Bucharest.